 I mostly walk a clear path next to the Timaru river, easy and direct, the first indication I am near the hut is the outhouse sitting alone on a high point.
 It’s a lovely new hut with plenty of light from corrugated plastic sheets.
 It’s immaculate inside.

-I use my sticks constantly to arrest a fall as it is kind of controlled falling – one of many free-falling kind of descents, repeated over and over.
+I use my sticks constantly to arrest any misstep as this is kind of controlled falling – one of many free-falling kinds of descents, repeated over and over.
 The trail is designed – if there’s any real thought going on – to take the hiker over cliffs and obstructions, so it flies straight up and high then right back down on slippery dirt, sometimes over – and under – fallen logs, sometimes climbing with hands in washed out sections, sometimes the feet barely clinging to the slope.

 Sidling is something I have never encountered until New Zealand.
 It means to walk a narrow track on the side of a steep slope.
 On the TA that walk is always exceedingly narrow with a consequential fall line.
 I’ve learned to stay completely focused while sidling, tether my poles to my wrists – if they go, there’s no getting them back – and move slowly and deliberately.

 Sidling is better than going up and down, but dangerous – well, so is going down, far more than going up because you have momentum practically daring you to fall.
-That’s why people complain it hurts their knees because so much pressure is put on the quads and knees to keep us from sliding.
+That’s why people complain it hurts their knees because so much pressure is put on the quads and knees to keep us from sliding right off the mountain.

 The trail also takes me through the river numerous times, a river that rushes in rapids.
 The water feels refreshing on my skin and I’d prefer to just walk down it and avoid the sides altogether, some which are giant boulders in beautiful shapes.